ArthTechnologies/ocelot/README.md

 ```
 /servers (Where all servers you have access too are listed)
+/server/[slug] (Where you can access a server's terminal, edit information, and more.)
 /settings (Configure things like site URL)
 /newserver (Page to create a new server)
 /setup (Page for the panel owner to set everything up)